gymreklab/cse185-spring20/cse185-spring20-syllabus.md

 # Grading
 Grades will be based on:

-* Homework (70%): Each lab counts for 10% total (2% for prelab, 8% for main lab assignment)
+* Homework (70%): Each lab counts for 10% total (usually 2% for exercises, 8% for main lab assignment)
 * Quizzes (15%): Each quiz is worth 5% each
 * Final projects (15%): Proposal 2%, report 10%, presentation 3%